dojo/framework/docs/en/routing/introduction.md

 });
 ```

-The query params are injected into matching `Outlet` `renderer` properties accessed from `queryParams` property.
+If the browser is pointed to the URL path `/home/page?queryOne=modern&queryTwo=dojo`, then the query params are injected into matching `Outlet` `renderer` properties accessed from `queryParams` property.
+Using this URL, the page would show "Hello modern-dojo".
+If a query parameter is not provided, then its value will be set to `undefined`.

 ## Default route and parameters